Skip to content

 def _aggregate_result_dicts(self, result_dicts: list[dict]) -> list[dict]:

-that if data tables to be checked do not contain any data,
+If data tables to be checked do not contain any data, a specific failure

-by table and date and joining all distinct shop IDs to a
+failures, grouping them by table and date and joining all distinct identifiers

 Args: